Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 Oh, and MOST cryptocurrencies don’t have slashing enabled because investors don’t like the idea that their stake will be reduced.

-There are also other security concerns with proof of stake such as nodes can store the blockchain in the cloud of Amazon for example.
+There are also other security concerns with proof of stake, such as nodes can store the blockchain in the cloud of Amazon, for example.

 With a blockchain, every node has to store the entire blockchain.
 They also have to help process all the transactions.
 This is very secure, but do you see a problem?

-Yea, it’s slow!
+Yeah, it’s slow!

 It’s similar to 10 people trying to figure out a complex math program.
-Sharding is similar to each person hiring 10 other people and each person figures out a part of the math program.
+Sharding is similar to each person hiring 10 other people, and each person figures out a part of the math program.

 Do you see how this is faster?

-With sharding, the blockchain data is split into pieces and each node works with 1 piece.
+With sharding, the blockchain data is split into pieces, and each node works with 1 piece.
 Nodes can process different transactions in parallel.

-Instead of you trying to eat an entire pizza you only have to eat 1 slice each day!
+Instead of you trying to eat an entire pizza, you only have to eat 1 slice each day!

 The security is handled because nodes are grouped together to form the blockchain.
-There are a few of these groups so if 1 node disappears another group has the blockchain.
+There are a few of these groups, so if 1 node disappears, another group has the blockchain.

-Yes, it’s complicated and more things can go wrong (which is why I like Bitcoin because it’s simple).
+Yes, it’s complicated, and more things can go wrong (which is why I like Bitcoin because it’s simple).

 The benefit of sharding is SPEED.
-More transactions can take place faster and more people can use the blockchain without waiting.
+More transactions can take place faster, and more people can use the blockchain without waiting.

 On Ethereum 1.0 the system that helps put smart contracts on the blockchain is EVM (Ethereum Virtual Machine). eWASM is the same thing, but just better, faster, and will be in Ethereum 2.0